Using data from the StockBrokers.com 2017 Broker Review which tested 16 different online brokers

-Next to commission rates, being able to trade what you want is important.
+Next, investors want to make sure they can trade the investment vehicle they want.
 Interactive Brokers supports Stock Trading, Options Trading, Mutual Funds and Futures Trading while Fidelity Investments supports Stock Trading, Options Trading and Mutual Funds.
-Looking at mutual funds, Interactive Brokers trails Fidelity Investments by 5,178.00 total mutual funds, with Fidelity Investments offering 13204 and Interactive Brokers offering 8026.
-Commission free ETFs can also be valuable for customers, with Interactive Brokers falling behind Fidelity Investments, offering 33 commission free ETFs compared to Fidelity Investments's 91.
+As far as mutual funds go, Interactive Brokers trails Fidelity Investments by 5,178 total mutual funds, with Fidelity Investments offering 13204 and Interactive Brokers offering 8026.
+And, commission free ETFs deserve a comparison, with Fidelity Investments having the upper hand thanks to its 91 available commission free ETFs compared to Interactive Brokers's offering of 33.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-Fidelity Investments alongside Interactive Brokers offer virtual trading.
-Taking a look at mobile trading, Fidelity Investments along with Interactive Brokers both support the iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts, Savings Accounts, Debit Cards and Credit Cards are offered by Fidelity Investments while Interactive Brokers offers none of these.
-On the whole, when it comes to tools, research, and mobile trading, Interactive Brokers finished with awards Best in Class - Platforms & Tools and Best in Class - Mobile Trading in 2017, while Fidelity Investments came up with Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Both Fidelity Investments and Interactive Brokers offer virtual trading.
+For mobile trading, Both Fidelity Investments and Interactive Brokers offer clients access to an iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Clients can have Checking Accounts, Savings Accounts, Debit Cards and Credit Cards at Fidelity Investments while customers at Interactive Brokers can have none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, Interactive Brokers finished with awards Best in Class - Platforms & Tools and Best in Class - Mobile Trading in 2017, while Fidelity Investments came up with Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

 Overall, Fidelity Investments comes out on top with 4.50 stars over Interactive Brokers's 4.00 stars.